igorkll/custom-debian-initramfs-init/README.md

 * waitFbAfterModules - waits for fb0 to appear after loading the kernel modules
 * mount_bootmnt - mounts the first partition of the same device where the rootfs is located in /bootmnt (not /boot because I use this directory for another one). this is triggered before updatescript and this directory becomes available for updatescript as /updateroot/bootmnt. for this function to work, there must already be a /bootmnt directory in rootfs
 * mount_data - mounts the last partition of the same device where the rootfs is located in /data. this happens before updatescript is launched, so this directory becomes available for updatescript via the path /updateroot/data. please note that when the system is started for the first time, the /data section will be enlarged to the maximum possible size for this media. for this function to work, there must already be a /data directory in rootfs
-* prohibit_initramfs_shell - if this argument is passed, then in cases of problems with rootfs, the device will simply reboot without falling into shell initramfs
+* prohibit_initramfs_shell - if this argument is passed, then in cases of problems with rootfs, the device will simply reboot without falling into shell initramfs (IT'S BROKEN, IT DOESN'T WORK IN ALL CASES AT THE MOMENT.)
 * init_quiet - starts the initialization system from stdin, stderr, stdout to /dev/null and not /dev/console

 ## mount_bootmnt & mount_data